 We don’t want books that are only very loosely “science fiction” or “fantasy”.
-A thriller using SF trappings is not for us.
-For example, if you’re written a book that happens to feature cloning or artificial intelligence, but otherwise is almost entirely a realistic caper set in 21st century Manhattan, that’s not for us.
+A thriller using a few SF trappings is not for us.
+For example, if you’re written a spy novel book that happens to feature cloning or artificial intelligence, but otherwise is almost entirely a realistic caper set in 21st century USA or wherever, that’s not for us.
 The key here is that your novel needs to be primarily in the science fiction or fantasy categories.
 No Dan Brown-clones, no occult historical artefacts or Biblical secrets.
-No books featuring famous mythological or legendary gods having adventures out-of-time (or in their time).
+No books featuring famous mythological figures or legendary gods having adventures out-of-time (or in their time).

 Humorous books will struggle.
 One person’s idea of hilarious (and frankly, this almost always involves a talking toaster, oh hold our aching sides) is another person’s stony-faced torture.
 Don’t.

 We’re not looking for erotica that just happens to use an SF/F setting.
 Just because it’s a book about hot sex between robots doesn’t necessarily mean it’s a science fiction novel.